 Rob’s passion in the natural world has always been birds of prey.
 He was an avid falconer when he was in graduate school.
 His Ph.D. research addressed the importance of competition in the ecological structure of raptor communities and got him out to the high plains of Montana for two springs.
 From 1995 to 2011, Rob taught Ornithology and Ecology in the Biology Department of UNC-Charlotte.
 Previously (1978-1988), Rob was the original field director of the Biological Dynamics of Forest Fragments Project in Manaus, Brazil.
 While running the project for 8 years, he and his students collected data from over 50,000 mist-net captures of understory birds in continuous and fragmented rainforest habitat.
 Rob and his graduate students carried out a 10-year study of the flourishing Barred Owl populations around Charlotte, NC.
 He now focuses his research on the ecology and migration of Ospreys in eastern North America.
 He has deployed satellite or cell-tower transmitters on 45 juvenile and 34 adult Ospreys and spends most of his time watching his flock of Ospreys (24 birds started south in the fall of 2013) move back and forth between North and South America.
 In 2011 he moved from Charlotte to Wynnewood, PA, where he is now a research associate of the Academy of Natural Sciences of Drexel University.

-Kristi is a three-time returning chef at Hog Island having served the role of Kitchen Assistant and most recently as the Sous Chef.
-In addition to knowing her way around the Hog Island kitchen, Kristi also enjoyed creating craft projects and sailing.
+Kristi is a four-time returning chef at Hog Island having served the role of Kitchen Assistant and most recently as the Sous Chef.
+In addition to knowing her way around the Hog Island kitchen, Kristi also enjoys creating craft projects and sailing.
 She is also a wonderful baker and you will be delighted by her creative baked goods while on the island.
-Kristi is from Kalamazoo, Michigan but currently resides in Maine but has been known to hop aboard a boat for an extended period of itme.
+Kristi is from Kalamazoo, Michigan but has been known to hop aboard a boat or take a flight to a new destination for an extended period of time.
 When not at Hog Island, Kristi has served as a chef on the schooners Harvey Gamage, Mercantile, and Grace Bailey.

 Courtney Brennan - Hands-on Bird Science